PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 With the backpack unbuckled he pulled out a tarred canvas sheet; it would make his tent.
 Unwieldy in the wind, the large sheet flapped wildly.
 The Prince pegged down one corner, driving the wooden peg with a stomp.
 Taking the other corner of the tent sheet he fastened it to the edge of his makeshift 'seat'.
 A bivouac against the side of the fallen tree would suffice.
 With some more driven pegs, The Prince thought he had engineered enough of a shelter to withstand what was coming.

-With him and his pack inside the makeshift shelter, shielded from the wind outside, he nestled down and listened to his internal chatter: it fed him concerns.
+Inside the makeshift shelter, shielded from the wind outside, he nestled down and listened to his internal chatter: it fed him concerns.
 But these were dismissed; he was in isolation.
-The elements outside were being unsuccessful with their barrage.
-The wind mauled the tent, whipping sporadic escalations of aggression.
+The elements outside barraged unsuccessfully, the wind whipped sporadic escalations of aggression.
 But the pegs, the rope and the canvas won decisively.
 With each victory The Prince fell deeper and deeper into sleep.

 Birdsong woke him.
 He peered out of the tent; it was afternoon, the sky had cleared.
 He felt more awake, and with the winter sunshine on his face, he felt good.
 He could see there was no storm earlier.
 The relief of easier travelling hampered by a slight disappointment; it was not a true test.

 The tarred sheet did not pack well.
 Methodically rolling it tight, he saw a figure in the distance.
 He could not see much about them, except for their striking red robe.
 It was a good sign seeing someone travelling from the direction he was going; the trail did, at least, go somewhere.

-He had finished rolling the sheet when the red figure was close enough to see, but too far away to speak to.
+He had finished rolling the sheet by the time the figure was close enough to see, but too far away to speak to.
 It was a young woman, she lowered her red hood and waved cheerfully, then continued walking towards him.
 He interrupted his two handed packing to respond with a quick knight's salute.

 Once the taught canvas bundle was crammed back into his backpack, and the straps pulled tight, he squatted to shoulder the straps, taking a breath before bearing the full weight.